SEO isn’t simple, easy, or quick.

 Perform a Competitor Gap Analysis

-One way to ensure that you’re content is better than the competition’s is to take note of everything they have and everything they’re lacking.
+One way to ensure that your content is better than the competition’s is to take note of everything they have and everything they’re lacking.
 You want to build content that offers the same value to users—and then some.

 For starters, this generally means writing more content.
 If their do-it-yourself guide to investing in real estate is 3,000 words, make yours 4,000.
 Just remember that longer isn’t always better.
 An extra thousand words of fluff isn’t going to provide a better user experience.